Investment It’s the largest market in the world, but also the most volatile and the hardest to understand. David Budworth explains how it works

 The standard minimum transaction size in the forex market is 1 lot or 100,000 units of the base currency.
 However, some dealers will allow you to trade in any unit size, down to as little as 1 unit.

 Trading on margin is the norm, whether you are buying on a spot basis or spread betting.
 This means that, instead of paying the full face value, you put up a deposit.
 If the share price moves in your favour you can make big money from a relatively small stake.
+Unlike margin trading, options trading often allows investors to buy or sell the equity on future dates at a specific price.
+That’s why option exchange is considered a low-risk and low-return scheme.
+Before opting for any particular strategy, you can learn about option trading vs margin trading and then decide which one is better for you.

 However, it also means that you can incur substantial losses if the market moves against your position.
 In the worst cases, the broker will make a margin call, demanding that you pay more money into your account to cover your losses.